NVIDIA/context-aware-rag/docs/source/guides/docker/index.md

 -->
 # Deployment

-This section contains guides for running and managing the VIA CTX RAG system
+This section contains guides for running and managing the Context Aware RAG system

 ## Available Guides

 - [Docker Compose](compose.md) - Instructions for running the complete system using Docker Compose
+- [Helm Chart](helm.md) - Instructions for running the complete system using Helm Chart

 ## Overview

-The VIA CTX RAG system uses Docker to containerize its components, making it easy to deploy and manage the following services:
+The Context Aware RAG system uses Docker to containerize its components, making it easy to deploy and manage the following services:

 - Database of choice like Neo4j, Milvus, Arango etc.
 - Data Ingestion Service: For processing and storing data